-As mentioned before, one object may have several names.
-Different names are assigned from different domains and served for different purposes.
-Logically, for a single object (e.g., a content, a device, an application, a service, a network nodes, or a user), it can have multiple identifiers, For example, a mobile device may have identifier of IMEI, a phone number, an IP address, a human readable name (e.g., Alice's iPhone), and an organizational device id (e.g., if the device belongs to a company).
+In a general case, one object may have several names.
+Different names are assigned by different domains and served for different purposes.
+Logically, for a single object (e.g., a content object, a device, an application, or a service), it can have multiple identifiers, For example, a mobile device may have identifiers of an IMEI number, a phone number, an IP address, a human readable name (e.g., Alice's iPhone), and an organizational device id (e.g., if the device belongs to a company).
 A user generated content can have a user chosen ID, a URL, and a tinyURL.
 All these identifiers can have a single principal.
-Therefore the name of the object can be P:(I1:...:In):D, where Ix is an identifier, D is a domain that provides name resolution service, and P is the principal.
+Therefore the name of the object can be P:(I1: ...:In):D, where Ix is an identifier, D is a domain that provides name resolution service, and P is the principal.

-In very general case, each identifier can be associated with different principals, and multiple locators can be used for a single content object, e.g., for load balance and duplication.
-For example, the Abel's iPhone have different public keys for different names it may use for different network services, one for Abel's personal use, and another from the enterprise.
-Therefore, the relationships between the object, identifier, and principals can be illustrated as follows.
+In a very general case, each identifier can be associated with different principals, and multiple locators can be used for a single content object, e.g., for load balance and duplication purposes.
+For example, Abel's iPhone has different public keys for different names it may use for different network services, one for Abel's personal use, and another from his company.
+Therefore, the relationship between the object, the identifiers, and the principals is a multielement set.